When was the Battle of Gettysburg fought?

 71 miles from Washington D.C.

 110 miles from Fredericksburg, Va. using the route taken by most of the Army of the Potomac

 175 miles from Fredericksburg via the Shenandoah Valley, as marched by most of the Army of Northern Virginia

 195 miles from New York City

 Who fought at Gettysburg?

 What were the strengths of the armies that fought in the Battle of Gettysburg?

 The Confederate Army of Northern Virginia

 The armies at the Battle of Gettysburg included regiments and batteries from 12 Southern and 18 Northern states.
-See the States at Gettysburg.
+Both armies had units from Maryland.
+See more details in the States at Gettysburg.

 The Federal Army of the Potomac had an advantage in numbers of almost 24,000 men, helped by a last-minute transfer of over 10,000 men from the rear-area forces around Washington and Baltimore.